Let’s say your goal is to lose fat, build muscle, or something similar.

 Don’t confuse the two.

-A cardio workout is typically done at higher intensities and for a longer duration of time for purposes like burning calories or improving endurance, whereas a cardio warm-up is just a few minutes of light activity for the purpose of literally warming up before the actual workout starts (and doing so without hindering your performance during that workout).
+- A cardio warm-up is just a few minutes of light activity for the purpose of literally warming up before the actual workout starts (and doing so without hindering your performance during that workout).

 They might both involve doing the same type of activity, but they are two very different things done in very different ways for very different reasons.